BDC Hamburger Icon

 FAQs

-There isn't a monthly charge for Square's Free plan.
-Monthly fees for paid tiers start at $29.
+Square's Free plan does not charge monthly, but monthly fees for paid tiers start at $29.

-While Stripe automatically transfers your sales revenue into your linked bank account every two days, you can proactively fund your Stripe account by transferring money from your bank account to pay for future refunds or chargebacks.
+While Stripe automatically transfers your sales revenue into your linked bank account every two days, you can fund your Stripe account manually by transferring money from your bank account.
+This balance can be used to cover refunds or chargebacks.

 Yes.
 Stripe is an Amazon partner and processes a significant portion of Amazon's transactions.